devtooligan/awesome-huff/README.md

  - [huff-web](https://github.com/huff-language/huff-web) 🚧 The future landing page for all things Huff Language.
 Please consider contributing your VuePress skills anon.

 ## Huff articles
+ - [Entering the Huff Ecosystem](https://merkleplant.xyz/posts/entering-the-huff-ecosystem) A deep dive into [TSOwnable-huff](https://github.com/byterocket/TSOwnabe-Huff) by the author.
  - [Huff vs Yul for EVM Smart Contracts](https://medium.com/@jtriley15/huff-vs-yul-for-evm-smart-contracts-620d1d618197) A well written and informative introduction to Huff by [@jtriley](https://twitter.com/jtriley_eth)
  - [From Zero to Nowhere](https://medium.com/aztec-protocol/from-zero-to-nowhere-smart-contract-programming-in-huff-1-2-ba2b6de7fa83) An informative, 4 part series and deep dive into Huff written by the [team that developed Huff](https://github.com/AztecProtocol).